 'If Only' Moments

-Marketing writer and … part-time caregiver for her mother, Pat.
+Terri L. Jones is a professional writer and … a part-time caregiver for her mom, Pat.

 WHAT WORKED: Asking lots of questions, taking Mom home on hospice care but not telling her.